Remote Support Frequently Asked Questions for Professionals

 HPC services and remote monitoring services cannot be billed at the same time.
 While an individual may use HPC services and remote monitoring at different times of day, they do not occur simultaneously.
 However, in a situation in which an individual has 2:1 staffing, remote monitoring may be used to reduce the ratio to 1:1 in addition to remote monitoring.
 Therefore, while there may only be one staff physically present within the home, the other staff is assisting from a distance.

 How is the technology paid for?

-All Ohio DD waivers covers the cost for both remote supports services and remote supports equipment.
+All Ohio DD waivers covers the cost for both remote support services and remote support equipment.
 However, technology is often expensive.
-While the rule does not include any specific language about how equipment must be paid, the remote supports equipment is often leased.
+While the rule does not include any specific language about how equipment must be paid, the remote support equipment is often leased.
 This means that rather than paying a one time fee each time equipment is purchased, the cost is distributed across the life-span of the technology making the service more affordable for those using it.
-This also means that when individuals who use remote supports cancel the service, they will not have purchased the equipment and it may be removed to possibly be installed at a different house if it’s still within it’s use life.
+This also means that when individuals who use remote support cancel the service, they will not have purchased the equipment and it may be removed to possibly be installed at a different house if it’s still within it’s use life.

 What kind of certification is required for providers?

 Remote monitoring equipment shall be provided by an independent provider or an agency provider that has a medicaid provider agreement with the Ohio department of medicaid